mikamai/akamai_api/README.md

     AkamaiApi::Ccu.status
 ```

 When you pass a `progress_uri` or a `purge_id`, this command will check the given Akamai CCU request.
-It will request a `AkamaiApi::Ccu::PurgeStatus::SuccessfulResponse` object when a purge request is found, or a `Akamai::Ccu::PurgeStatus::NotFoundResponse` when no request can be found.
 E.g.

 ```ruby
     AkamaiApi::Ccu.status 'foobarbaz'
     AkamaiApi::Ccu.status '/ccu/v2/purges/foobarbaz'
 ```

+It will return a `AkamaiApi::Ccu::PurgeStatus::SuccessfulResponse` object when a purge request is found, or a `Akamai::Ccu::PurgeStatus::NotFoundResponse` when no request can be found.

 ### ::purge